jfischeresq/jfischeresq.github.io/projects.md

 My research focuses on data privacy and cybersecurity, exploring the convergence of the law and technology and the practical implications of regional data protection regulations within a backdrop of the global economy.
 I like to apply my practical experience working with multinational companies to better understand the evolution of security and privacy within changing regulatory and legal frameworks to balance consumer and end-user rights with enterprise innovation and efficiencies.

-My goal: develop real solutions in the privacy, security, and technology space to help society address the growing reliance on our digital universe.
+My goal: develop real solutions in the privacy, security, and technology space to help society address the growing reliance on technology in our digital universe.

 ### My Current Projects